Hip Roof vs Gable Roof: A Professional Comparison

 • Cost-Effective: Gable roofs use fewer materials and are simpler to build, reducing construction costs.

-• Better Ventilation and More Attic Space: The triangular shape allows for larger attic spaces and better air circulation, perfect for loft conversions.
+• Better Ventilation and More Attic Space: The triangular shape allows for larger attic spaces and improved air circulation, making it ideal for loft conversions.

 • Efficient Water and Snow Shedding: Due to their steep slopes, gable roofs naturally shed water and snow, reducing the risk of leaks or damage.